 Not all clothes are stored equally.
 Some need to be hung up, some folded.
 Even if you’re short on space, resist the urge to squish your clothes next to each other, as this can result in wrinkling and tear.
 You need to give your clothes some breathing room.
 If there isn’t enough storage space for your clothes, an easy solution would be to rotate your clothes.
 By sorting your clothes into categories such as those you plan to wear this month and others to be used later, you’ll ensure that the things you’ll be wearing on a daily basis are right where you need them to be.

+If you find that your current closet situation doesn’t properly fit your needs, consider getting yourself a new closet design.
 Here are the best ways to store your clothes to make sure they last as long as possible:

 Fold heavy sweaters on a shelf

 While Suits, trousers, coats and dress shirts should be hung up, Heavier garments such as wool sweaters can actually stretch out when you hang them in your closet.
 The best way to ensure durability is to stack them folded on a shelf so they keep their shape.

 Sharp zipper teeth, studs, and buttons can catch on clothes and result in damage, so make sure they’re fastened when you hang them in your closet.

 Invest in better hangers

 Wire hangers from your dry cleaner are not made for long-term storage.
 Wire hangers can stretch out the shoulders of your precious garments.
 Consider investing in higher quality wood or velvet to ensure garments keep their shape.

 Taking good care of your clothes only requires small changes in behaviour.
 When you’ve invested in quality garments, it is worth your while to pay close attention to how your items are cared for and have it last the extra distance.
 You will look better, save a lot of money and take a more sustainable approach.